EXCLUSIVE-Palau seeks more U.S. patrols of its waters after Chinese incursions

 Palau identified Chinese vessels in its waters as recently as last month, when a ship appeared to be surveying an area near fibre optic cables vital to the country's communications, Whipps Jr. said.

-He said he would raise the issue of the incursions at the regional Pacific Islands Forum leaders meeting in November.
-The group has previously said they would take a united position on dealing with major powers, and last year rejected a push by China to sign a security and trade deal with 10 of its 18 members.
+He said he would raise the issue of the incursions at the regional Pacific Islands Forum leaders' meeting in November.
+The group has previously said it would take a united position on dealing with major powers, and last year rejected a push by China to sign a security and trade deal with 10 of its 18 members.

 U.S. Defense Secretary Lloyd Austin praised "small island states" like Palau in a speech in Singapore earlier this month and, in a 2021 meeting with Whipps Jr., expressed deep appreciation for the U.S.-Palau partnership.